arconnectio/landing/outstatic/content/knowledge-base-articles/what-is-the-permaweb.md

 publishedAt: '2024-03-10T01:29:50.760Z'
 ---

-The Permaweb is a permanent and decentralized web built on top of Arweave.
+The Permaweb is a permanent and decentralized web built on top of Arweave and AO.

 - Unlike the traditional web, where information and applications can be altered, censored or even removed, Permaweb ensures resilience.